gaultier/blog/advent_of_code_2018_5.md

 ## The problem

+We have a string looking like this: `AabcdZZqQ` which represents a chain of chemical units.
+Adjacent units of the same type (i.e letter) and opposite polarity (i.e casing) react together and disappear.
-We have a string looking like this: `AabcdZZqQ`, and we want to remove neighbouring letters which are the same letter and have opposite casing, e.g `Aa` and `qQ` disappear while `bc` and `ZZ` remain.
+It means we want to remove adjacent characters which are the same letter and have opposite casing, e.g `Aa` and `qQ` disappear while `bc` and `ZZ` remain.
 Once we are finished, we have: `bcdZZ`.

 The final ouput is the number of characters in the final string, i.e, `5`.